ghugejanhavi/Product-Review-Scrapper/README.md

 # Product-Review-Scrapper

-This tool scrapes product reviews from an ecommerce platform and display them in tabluar format
+This tool scrapes product reviews from an ecommerce platform and display them in tabular format

 ## Technologies Used
 - Python3